 If you have a leaking roof, besides tarping it over until help arrives there are a few other options you may want to take for temporary repairs.
 You can readhere loose or curling shingles.
 You can straighten curling shingles by softening them with a heat gun and reapplying them with roofing cement.
 Loose shingles can be slid back under the bottom edge of the row above it.
 Secure the loose shingle with galvanized nails and cover the nails with roofing cement.
 Roofing cement can also be applied to cracked or worn joints at the edge of flashing.
 Always take care when working on the rooftop.

 Who do I call for a leaky roof?

 While you may make some temporary repairs like fixing loose shingles or placing a tarp over your roof, when you have a leaking roof, you can rely on the roofing professionals at Burell Built Roofing, LLC for quality roof leak repairs.

 Leaking roofs can cause all sorts of problems for your home if they go unrepaired for too long.
 Your attic and ceiling are usually the primary areas to suffer from a leaking roof.
 Insulation can get water damaged, your roof’s framework can deteriorate.
 Damaged insulation can affect your home’s energy efficiency.
 Paint on ceilings and walls can bubble and crack and stains can form.
 Any ceiling-mounted lights or fans can also be damaged.

 Another risk of roof leaks is mold and mildew.
 Mold can affect your health and spread throughout the home’s structure, weakening it.
 Water damage can create fire hazards, especially in areas like the attic where wiring may be exposed.

-Anytime you have a leaking roof in Knoxville and Chattanooga, TN or have any other emergency roofing problem, you can rely on the professionals at Burell Built Exteriors, LLC.
+Anytime you have a leaking roof in Louisville and Chattanooga, TN or have any other emergency roofing problem, you can rely on the professionals at Burell Built Roofing, LLC.
 Give us a call today at 865-238-2628.